silvest/HEPfit/Doxygen/Installation.md

 Installation   {#PageInstallation}
 =============================================

-You can find here a short description of what to do to be able to compile and install SusyFit on your computer.
+This page describes how to compile and install SusyFit.

 Downloads
 ------------